-The Amendment Law introduced two new mechanisms that are inspired by the EU law and aim to enable the Board to end investigations without going through the entire pre-investigation and investigation procedures.
+The amendments to the Law on Protection of Competition No. 4054 of 13 December 1994 (the Competition Law) that passed through parliament and entered into force on 24 June 2020 as Law No. 31165 introduced two new mechanisms inspired by EU law that aim to enable the Board to end investigations without going through the entire pre-investigation and investigation procedures.

 The first mechanism is the commitment procedure.
-It will allow the undertakings or association of undertakings to voluntarily offer commitments during a preliminary investigation or full-fledged investigation to eliminate the Authority's competitive concerns in terms of articles 4 and 6 of the Law on Protection of Competition No. 4054 of 13 December 1994, prohibiting restrictive agreements and abuse of dominance.
-Depending on the sufficiency and the timing of the commitments, the Board can now decide not to launch a full-fledged investigation following the preliminary investigation or to end an ongoing investigation without completing the entire investigation procedure.
-However, commitments will not be accepted for violations such as price fixing between competitors, territory or customer sharing or the restriction of supply.
-The Regulation on the Settlement Procedures to be Applied during Investigations

-Regarding Anticompetitive Agreements, Concerted Practices and Decisions as well as Abuse of Dominance (the Settlement Regulation), which entered into force on 15 July 2021, determines the other procedures and fundamentals of the settlement process.
-As regards the applicability of the settlement mechanism, Law 4054 imposes no restrictions in terms of the nature of the violation.
+It will allow the undertakings or association of undertakings to voluntarily offer commitments during a preliminary investigation or full-fledged investigation to eliminate the Authority's competitive concerns in terms of articles 4 and 6 of the Competition Law, which prohibit restrictive agreements and abuse of dominance.
+Depending on the sufficiency and the timing of the commitments, the Board can now decide to not launch a full-fledged investigation following the preliminary investigation or to end an ongoing investigation without completing the entire investigation procedure.
+However, commitments will not be accepted for violations such as price-fixing between competitors, territory or customer sharing, or the restriction of supply.
+The Regulation on the Settlement Procedures to be Applied during Investigations Regarding Anticompetitive Agreements, Concerted Practices and Decisions as well as Abuse of Dominance (the Settlement Regulation), which entered into force on 15 July 2021, determines the other procedures and fundamentals of the settlement process.
+As regards the applicability of the settlement mechanism, the Competition Law imposes no restrictions in terms of the nature of the violation.

 According to the Settlement Regulation, if the Authority ex officio invites the investigation parties to settlement negotiations, the parties should declare whether they accept the invitation to initiate settlement negotiations with the Authority within 15 days.
-Article 4(4) of the Settlement Regulation provides that the Board has the discretion to grant a settlement reduction of between 10 and 25 per cent, indicating that the actual reduction of the fine due to settlement would not be less than 10 per cent.
-Article 6(5) of the Settlement Regulation stipulates that the Authority would inform the settling party regarding the content of the allegations; the nature and scope of the alleged violation; the main evidence that constitutes a basis for the allegations; the potential reduction rate to be applied in case of settlement; and the range of potential administrative monetary fine that might be imposed on the settling party.
-Following the settlement negotiations, the Board would adopt an interim decision, which would, inter alia, include the nature and scope of the alleged violation, the maximum rate for the administrative monetary fine in accordance with the Regulation on Fines and the reduction rate to be applied at the end of the settlement procedure.
-Subsequently, if the settling party agrees on the matters set forth therein, it will submit a settlement letter which shall include inter alia an express declaration of admission as to the existence and scope of the violation.
+Article 4(4) of the Settlement Regulation provides that the Board has the discretion to grant a settlement reduction between 10 and 25 per cent, indicating that the actual reduction of the fine due to settlement would not be less than 10 per cent.
+Article 6(5) of the Settlement Regulation stipulates that the Authority would inform the settling party regarding:

+- · the content of the allegations; - the nature and scope of the alleged violation; - · the main pieces of evidence that constitute a basis for the allegations; - · the potential reduction rate to be applied in case of settlement; and - the range of the potential administrative monetary fine that might be imposed against the settling party.

+Following the settlement negotiations, the Board would adopt an interim decision, which would include (among other factors) the nature and scope of the alleged violation, the maximum rate for the administrative monetary fine in accordance with Regulation on Fines, and the reduction rate to be applied at the end of the settlement procedure.
+Subsequently, if the settling party agrees on the matters set forth therein, it will submit a settlement letter that shall include (among other things) an express declaration of admission as to the existence and scope of the violation.
 Article 9(1) of the Settlement Regulation provides that the Board shall adopt its final decision to end the investigation within 15 days following the submission of the settlement letter.
 The Board's final decision shall include the finding of the violation and the administrative monetary fine to be imposed against the settling undertaking.

-Additionally, the Board may reopen an investigation in the following cases:
+Additionally, the Board may reopen an investigation when:

-- there is a substantial change in any aspect of the basis of the decision; - the relevant undertakings' non-compliance with the commitments; and - there is a realisation that the decision was decided on deficient, incorrect or fallacious information provided by the parties.
+- there is a substantial change in any aspect of the basis of the decision; - the relevant undertakings does not comply with the commitments; and - there is a realisation that the decision was decided on deficient, incorrect or fallacious information provided by the parties.